Amazon trade-in

 The Amazon trade-in program allows customers worldwide to exchange eligible electronics and other items for a rebate.
 The program promotes sustainability by refurbishing and reselling traded-in devices through the Renewed program, or recycling them responsibly.

-Partnered closely with operations, vendor, and business stakeholders, I aligned design priorities to have measurable impact on conversion and satisfaction.
-We increased trade-in values by refining how conditions are evaluated, and reduce rejection rates by excluding certain conditions that represented only a small percentage of trade-ins.
+Partnering closely with operations, vendor, and business stakeholders, I aligned design priorities to drive measurable impact on conversion and satisfaction.
+We increased trade-in values by refining how conditions were evaluated and reduced rejection rates by excluding conditions that represented only a small percentage of trade-ins.

-I defined a design strategy for the customers product-lifecycle journey, from discovery to post purchase.
-This resulted in a streamlined service design with value-add calls to action that drove strong results across NA and EU5 marketplaces, significantly increasing trade-in–driven product sales.
+I defined a design strategy for the customer’s product lifecycle journey, from discovery to post-purchase.
+This resulted in a streamlined service design with value-added calls to action that drove strong results across NA and EU5 marketplaces, significantly increasing trade-in–driven product sales.

 Multiple trade-in options and limited payout choices created decision fatigue and impacted conversion.
 Customers want the competitive experience of easily being able to purchase a new phone at a lower price by trading-in.
 This required integrating it into the purchase process.